The best time to visit the gallery to view or buy sculpture suitable for the garden, is from May to September.

 The positioning of any sculpture is key.
-Most sculptures benefit from being placed on a plinth to lift them away from the ground and to give them more height.
+Most sculptures benefit from being placed on a plinth to give them more height.
 As a general rule (although exceptions can work), the footprint of a plinth should be no more than 1-2 inches wider than the widest part of the sculpture.
-A plinth will also help with scale since sculpture tends to looks smaller outdoors when viewed in context with buildings and trees.
+A plinth will also help with scale since sculptures tend to look smaller outdoors when viewed in context with buildings and trees.

 - Placing sculpture in an open space often works better than amongst busy flower-beds or borders.
 For example, beside a pathway, on a low wall , or in a paved/lawned area.

 - If your space is particularly busy, try bold, solid shapes.

 - Where possible, place sculpture in a bright, sunny spot.
 If you're not blessed with a sunny site, light-toned sculptures will stand out better against dark undergrowth or in a shady area.

 All outdoor sculpture will attract a certain amount of dust, debris, algae and bird droppings.
-If keeping your sculpture in mint condition is important to you, it's vital to consider the medium and finish at the outset.
+If keeping your sculpture in mint condition is important to you, it is vital to consider the medium and finish at the outset.
 Smooth surfaces, bronze and real stone are generally easily cleaned with a damp, lint-free cloth, or a soft brush.
 Always avoid using chemicals as these can damage the patina or surface.
 Heavily textured finishes tend to be harder to keep clean, and lightweight materials are more succeptible to weather damage, and breakage, which is not always easily repaired.

 For further advice on buying or installing sculpture in the garden, please get in touch.